minio/docs/source/developers/transforms-with-object-lambda.rst

 Create a Lambda Handler
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The sample handler, written in Python, retrieves the target object using a `presigned URL <https://min.io/docs/minio/linux/developers/go/API.html#presigned-operations>`__.
-It then transforms the object's contents and returns the new text to the caller.
+The handler then transforms the object's contents and returns the new text to the caller.
 It uses `the Flask web framework <https://flask.palletsprojects.com/en/2.2.x/>`__ and Python 3.8+.

 The following command installs Flask and other needed dependancies: